caunt/Void/README.md

 ## Proxy

 **Description:**
-Void Proxy is a Minecraft proxy, akin to Velocity or BungeeCord.
-It forwards players between backend servers, supporting versions 1.7.2 to 1.21
+Void Proxy is a Minecraft proxy, akin to Velocity or BungeeCord.\
+It redirects players between servers, supporting versions from Classic 0.0.15a, Alpha, Beta and up to latest releases, including Bedrock Edition.\
+*Server redirection is currently supported only from Java 1.7.2*

 **Goals:**
-- Redirect players between any servers, including Forge.
+- Redirect players between any servers, including modded.
 - Provide a robust API for plugin integration.
 - Offer exceptional support for vanilla servers and modloaders.